Expedia (EXPE)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Expedia’s margin dropped by 8.1 percentage points over the last few years.
+Taking a step back, we can see that Expedia’s margin dropped by 2.7 percentage points over the last few years.
 It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
 If the longer-term trend returns, it could signal increasing investment needs and capital intensity.
+We’re willing to give the company some leeway give it’s one of the more cash generative and investable businesses in its space.

 12. Balance Sheet Assessment

-Expedia is a profitable, well-capitalized company with $7.61 billion of cash and $6.48 billion of debt on its balance sheet.
-This $1.13 billion net cash position is 4.3% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Expedia is a profitable, well-capitalized company with $7.30 billion of cash and $6.42 billion of debt on its balance sheet.
+This $881 million net cash position is 3.1% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 We were impressed by how significantly Expedia blew past analysts’ EBITDA expectations this quarter.
 We were also glad its revenue guidance for next quarter exceeded Wall Street’s estimates.
 Zooming out, we think this quarter featured some important positives.
-The stock remained flat at $219.70 immediately following the results.
+The market seemed to be hoping for more, and the stock traded down 1.8% to $224.57 immediately after reporting.

 14. Is Now The Time To Buy Expedia?

-When it comes to Expedia’s business quality, there are some positives, but it ultimately falls short.
-Although its revenue growth was mediocre over the last three years, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
-Be wary, however, as Expedia’s ARPU has declined over the last two years.
+There are things to like about Expedia.
+Although its revenue growth was mediocre over the last three years and analysts expect growth to slow over the next 12 months, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
+Tread carefully with this one, however, as its ARPU has declined over the last two years.

-Wall Street analysts have a consensus one-year price target of $269.79 on the company (compared to the current share price of $258.41).
+Wall Street analysts have a consensus one-year price target of $290.03 on the company (compared to the current share price of $219.49), implying they see 32.1% upside in buying Expedia in the short term.